StephanieRuthJones/node-ice-and-fire/README.md

 - [ ] Create a route for `/character/books/:name` that returns a list of book titles for a single character
 - [ ] Create a route for `/character/allegiances/:name` that returns a list of character names for a single character's allegiances
-- [ ] Create a route for `/overlords` that returns a list of all the characters who are House Overlords
+- [ ] Create a route for `/lords` that returns a list of all current lords for houses in the GOT universe.

 ## Part IV - Error Handling Middleware

 - [ ] Build a custom `errorHandler` function in the `errorMiddleware.js` file that responds with the error status and error message if an error occurs inside the `catch` block of the characterControllers

+      _Hint:_ You can use `console.log(err)` to see what the error object looks like

+      _Hint:_ Read documentation for the `next()` method in Express

-- [ ] Check if your error handler works by commenting out your controller function code and adding `throw new Error('Error hit')` and running the route in Postman
+- [ ] Check if your error handler works by commenting out a controller function's code, adding `throw new Error('Error hit')` and running the route in `Postman`

 ## Part V - Error Handling Middleware for Invalid Path

-- [ ] Build a custom `invalidPathHandler` function in the `errorMiddleware.js` file that returns a status of 404 and an "Invalid path" message if a user attempts to use a url path that is not a router.
+- [ ] Build a custom `invalidPathHandler` function in the `errorMiddleware.js` file that returns a status of `404` and an "Invalid path" message if a user attempts to use a url path that is not a route.